 Managing workflows

 signoSign/Universal makes it possible to automate workflows with the resource REST API Resource Workflows.
-A workflow and the data used in it are specified in a template (blueprint) which can then be started any number of times.
+A process and the data used in it are defined in a plan (blueprint), which can then be started as often as required.

 Blueprints